 Acorn Training & Development

-As usual, you don’t have to wait to be contacted, we are always happy to hear from you, so if you want to discuss something please give your coordinator a call or message them online via email.
+As usual, you don’t have to wait to be contacted, we are always happy to hear from you, so if you want to discuss something please give your coordinator a call or contact them via email.

 Client Meetings and Job Club

-Our Kensington Job Club and Oakfield Building are open, by appointment only.
+Our Kensington Job Club and Oakfield Building are open, by appointment only between 8:00am and 4:30pm.
 You can be assured that we have plenty of measures in place to help keep you and our staff safe following Government advice and guidance.